Skip to content

 Expert tiera small fraction of a senior marketing strategist / fractional CMO salary

 Senior marketing strategist cost: $220–380K/year fully loaded (BLS / Levels.fyi 2025).
-VEXA: $1,000/month — priced against the part of the role that scales, not the salary.
+VEXA: a small fraction of the comparable salary — priced against the recurring part of the role, not the whole role.

 Terms